New York City Business Plan Writer | Dr. Paul Borosky, DBA, MBA

 Manhattan

 Manhattan is the highest-cost, highest-competition borough in the country.
-Commercial rents remain among the most expensive in the world, office vacancy in Midtown continues to suppress foot traffic, and minimum wage pressures hit harder here than anywhere else in the state.
-Businesses launching in Manhattan need financial projections that account for elevated lease costs, dense competition, and thin early margins.
+Commercial rents remain among the most expensive in the world, Midtown office vacancy continues to suppress foot traffic, and minimum wage pressures hit harder here than anywhere in the state.
+Manhattan businesses need projections that account for elevated lease costs, dense competition, and thin early margins.

 Brooklyn

-Brooklyn has become one of the fastest-growing small business markets in the country, with strong demand across food and beverage, retail, creative services, and light manufacturing.
-Neighborhoods like Williamsburg, DUMBO, and Bushwick attract younger demographics with higher discretionary spending — but rising rents and intense competition for commercial space are pushing operating costs closer to Manhattan levels.
+Brooklyn is one of the fastest-growing small business markets in the country, with strong demand across food and beverage, retail, creative services, and light manufacturing.
+Williamsburg, DUMBO, and Bushwick attract younger demographics with higher discretionary spending, but rising rents are pushing operating costs closer to Manhattan levels.

 Queens

 Queens is one of the most ethnically diverse markets in the world, creating strong demand for culturally specific retail, food service, healthcare, and professional services.
-It also hosts two major airports, creating logistics, hospitality, and transportation business opportunities unavailable in other boroughs.
-Operating costs are generally lower than Manhattan and Brooklyn, but financing requirements vary significantly by industry and neighborhood.
+Two major airports also create logistics, hospitality, and transportation opportunities unavailable in other boroughs.
+Operating costs run lower than Manhattan and Brooklyn, but financing requirements vary significantly by industry.

 The Bronx

-The Bronx has one of the highest concentrations of small business opportunity in NYC, with lower commercial rents, growing residential density, and significant underserved market demand across food, healthcare, childcare, and retail.
-Access to capital remains a key challenge for Bronx entrepreneurs, making a professionally structured business plan and financial projections critical for securing SBA loans and community development financing.
+The Bronx has one of the highest concentrations of small business opportunity in NYC, with lower commercial rents, growing residential density, and underserved demand across food, healthcare, childcare, and retail.
+Access to capital remains the key challenge, making a professional business plan critical for SBA and community development financing.

 Staten Island